-The Company has elected to be taxed as a REIT for U.S. federal income tax purposes under the Internal Revenue Code commencing with its short taxable year beginning on November 26, 2019 and ending on December 31, 2019.
-The Company believes that, commencing with such short taxable year, it has been organized and has operated in such a manner as to qualify for taxation as a REIT under the U.S. federal income tax laws.
+The Company has elected to be taxed as a REIT for U.S. federal income tax purposes under the Code.
+We believe the Company has been organized and has operated in such a manner as to qualify for taxation as a REIT under the U.S. federal income tax laws.
 The Company intends to continue to operate in such a manner.
 As a REIT, the Company will be subject to U.S. federal and state income taxation at corporate rates on its net taxable income; the Company, however, may claim a deduction for the amount of dividends paid to its stockholders.
 Amounts distributed as dividends by the Company will be subject to taxation at the stockholder level only.
 While the Company must distribute at least 90% of its REIT taxable income, determined without regard to the dividends paid deduction and excluding any net capital gain, to qualify as a REIT, the Company intends to distribute all of its net taxable income.
 The Company is allowed certain other non-cash deductions or adjustments, such as depreciation expense, when computing its REIT taxable income and distribution requirement.
 These deductions permit the Company to reduce its dividend payout requirement under U.S. federal income tax laws.
 Certain states may impose minimum franchise taxes.
 The Company may form one or more taxable REIT subsidiaries ("TRSs"), which will be subject to applicable U.S. federal, state and local corporate income tax on their taxable income.
 For the periods presented, the Company did not have any TRSs that would be subject to taxation.